 MARC Report is quality control software for MARC data.
 It is a librarian's best defense against common coding and cataloging errors in a MARC database.

-But that's not all; unique to MARC Report are thousands of cataloging cross-checks created by Deborah Fritz, the author of Cataloging with AACR2R and MARC21, and MARC21 for Everyone .
-These cross-checks, or Cat Checks as we call them, don't simply validate your MARC records, they go one huge step farther, and also check the internal cataloging logic of each record: according to AACR instructions, or RDA instructions; with hot-links to the MARC standards, OCLC standards and RDA instructions in the RDA Toolkit.
+Unique to MARC Report are thousands of cataloging cross-checks created by Deborah Fritz, the author of Cataloging with AACR2R and MARC21, and MARC21 for Everyone.
+These cross-checks, or Cat Checks as we call them, don't simply validate your MARC records, they go one huge step farther, and also check the internal cataloging logic of each record: according to AACR instructions, or RDA instructions; with hot-links to the MARC standards, OCLC standards and pre-3R RDA instructions in the RDA Toolkit.
 And if these checks are not enough, you can easily add your own to the program.

 Besides offering the most comprehensive and customizable validation available, MARC Report also includes: a MARC editor, a Text Editor, an XML record viewer, Batch mode validation, and an unmatched collection of integrated MARC file utilities (Verify, Split, Concatenate, MARC Analysis, Sort/Dedupe), converters (Import Text, Export Text, MARC to XML, XML to MARC), plus MARC Review, and MARC Global (which requires a separate license).
 All of these utilities will quickly process MARC and MARCXML files of any size.